json420/usercouch/doc/tutorial.rst

 --------------

 For security reasons, use of a static password is never recommended.
-Instead, let :meth:`UserCouch.bootstrap()` generated a per-session random password for you.
+Instead, let :meth:`UserCouch.bootstrap()` generate a per-session random password for you.

 The best security is achieved using ``auth='basic'`` as only the hashed value